jarecoo/practice/notes.md

 - “Neither a lofty degree of intelligence nor imagination nor both together go to the making of genius.
 Love, love, love, that is the soul of genius.” - Mozart
 - Emotional Intelligence is a greater predictor of success than IQ. https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html
 - “The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go” - Dr. Seuss, Oh, The Places You’ll Go
+- “A scholar tries to learn something everyday; a student of Buddhism tries to unlearn something daily.” - Alan Watts (What bad habits, bad prejudices, bad notions do you hold?
+Unlearn them.
+Deleting code can be better than adding it.
+"Deleted code is debugged code." - Jeff Sickel)

 ### Make the World a Better Place
 - Making the world a better place rests on making yourself a better person.